Azure/iotedge-lorawan-starterkit/docs/user-guide/scalability.md

 a notification, in case of an ownership change, to the previously owning LNS.
 This is covering the case of roaming devices, where a device could move outside of the reach of the owning gateway.
-That means it won't get any new messages and won't notice, the ownership change unless it is being informed by the function.
+That means it won't get any new messages and won't notice the ownership change, unless it is being informed by the function.

 ## Deduplication